Skip to content

-All hunts are conducted or supervised by Dan Michels, an Orvis Endorsed Wingshooting Guide.
-Hunting guides at Crystal Creek Lodge have substantial bird hunt guiding and dog handling experience.
+All hunts are conducted or supervised by Dan Michels and hunting guides at Crystal Creek Lodge have substantial bird hunt guiding and dog handling experience.

 The earliest waterfowl season in the United States opens in Alaska on September 1.
 The ponds and estuaries of the Alaska Peninsula comprise the first staging area for migratory waterfowl entering the Pacific Flyway.